retaildevcrews/capi-in-codespaces/README.md

-# capi-in-codespaces
+# capi-in-codespaces overview

-CAPI/CAPZ in GitHub Codespaces

-## Overview

-This is a template that will setup Cluster API using kind/k3d to provision other kubernetes clusters in a GitHub Codespaces using `Docker` infrastructure provider.
+This is a template that will setup Cluster API using kind/k3d to provision other kubernetes clusters in a GitHub Codespaces using `Docker` and `Azure` infrastructure provider.

 ## Cluster API overview